 Don’t expect to be running a marathon right after fusion surgery.
 If you’re accustomed to maintaining an active lifestyle, be prepared to slow down and have some patience as you recover from your fusion procedure, which generally takes about 3-4 months.

-If you follow the guidance of your doctor or spine surgeon, odds are pretty good that fusion surgery won’t mean an end to your active lifestyle.
+If you follow the guidance of your doctor or spine surgeon Los Angeles patients can turn to, odds are pretty good that fusion surgery won’t mean an end to your active lifestyle.
 Take some time to discuss your concerns with your doctor before your fusion surgery.
 Your recovery will be a lot more productive if you have a good idea of what to expect and realistic expectations about what you can and can’t do during your recovery period.

 Light stretching (especially the hamstrings and quadriceps to prevent scarring of nerves around the spine)